-Used a dual approach to evaluate and select the ESG topics that are most significant to the company:
+DSI initiated its inaugural materiality assessment process in 2020.
+We used a dual approach to evaluate and select the ESG topics that are most significant to the company:

 a) DSI's Business Model and the Construction Sector

 Based on peer benchmarking and an analysis of the construction and engineering sector, our process started by developing a clear understanding of the global trends and sustainability impacts related to our industry.
 The materiality map of the Sustainability Accounting Standards Board (SASB) allowed us to further incorporate material sustainability topics that are specific to our industry.
 To that end, we used the SASB 'infrastructure - engineering & construction services' category.